 Lawrence acknowledged the many ways his life has changed but says, “I believe I have adjusted well; I’ve always been willing to take on new challenges.
 Now my work involves being important in one person’s life.”
 Lawrence does live-in five days a week.
 His client, Gary, is 61 years old and has frontal lobe dementia.
 “I am lucky that Family Resource placed me with someone with whom I share interests.
 Enjoying music and sports helped us develop a real bond,” he says.
 “It’s a friendship.”

 Lawrence’s supervisors nominated him for Platinum Caregiver of the Month because he represents Family Resource’s highest values.
 Clare McKannay, Bellevue Regional Manager, says Lawrence “sincerely cares for his client.
 He is reliable, flexible, kind and compassionate.
 He improves the quality of his client’s life and brings him respect and dignity.”
-Home Care Staffing Supervisor, Lashawnda Ragsdale, says “Just witnessing Lawrence’s dedication to his client sets the bar for the type of caregiver I’d want for myself or my family member.
+Home Care Caregiver Manager, Lashawnda Ragsdale, says “Just witnessing Lawrence’s dedication to his client sets the bar for the type of caregiver I’d want for myself or my family member.
 Lawrence’s commitment to the care of his client, family and their home is something I haven’t seen before.
 You can tell that Lawrence is like family.”

 Lawrence is an extremely creative caregiver.
 “Sometimes Gary thinks his old boss is coming to his house and he becomes anxious about getting ready.
 I had the idea to call his boss and ask him if I could record him telling Gary that he was not coming over.
 Now when Gary thinks he is coming, I just play the recording and that calms him down.
 Sometimes Gary loses his words and starts to stammer,” Lawrence continued.
 “I found that if I act like I’m doing a radio show and hold up a pretend microphone and interview him, his stammer goes away, and he is able to speak more easily.
 I also do this when Gary is very quiet and not engaging.
 When I hold a “microphone” up to his mouth, it encourages him to start talking.
 My belief is that nothing lasts forever, explains Lawrence, “and even if Gary is having a difficult time, I don’t see it as a challenge.
 It’s just something we get through together.”